 In my spare time, I am an active member of the Bicycle Trails Council of the East Bay, (in conjunction with the Volunteers in Policing program of the Oakland Police Department).
 I am a former President of the Bateman Neighborhood Association in Berkeley.

-I am a past President of the local estate planning bar association, East Bay Trusts and Estates Lawyers.
+I am a member of the Board of Directors of the Alameda County Bar Association.
+In 2015, I served as the President of the local estate planning bar association, East Bay Trusts and Estates Lawyers.